-Now they are inspired by your rich reviews and the employee testimonial videos you post and conclude that it’s time to look for your job openings on the company’s careers page.
+Now!
+You inspire them through your rich reviews and employee testimonial videos and conclude that it’s time to look for your job openings on the company’s careers page.
 This phase might also remain for a while, during which they will still be following your social media pages and networks, liking your postings and commenting on your blog articles.
 Then one day the perfect position pops up and they get their application in.
 Now they are for sure in the applicant funnel.

 Each of these phases is a context where you and your recruitment marketing team have the capacity to affect the applicant’s experience, and in turn, their experience offers you information regarding the things that you are doing good and the areas where you need improvement.

 There’s too much information assorted into each context, some of which you can find very easily by asking the applicants what they thought of their experience.
 The rest is discernible with some innovative planning and utilization of suitable metrics.
 Some of the major areas to take into consideration when delving deep into how your candidate’s experiences can be helpful in fine-tuning your recruitment efforts are wait times, the reality that people trust other people as compared to companies, and the reality that recruitment marketing is a long game.
 Each of these concepts offers more room for progress and methods to modify your campaigns to better influence the candidate experience.